appreciated/card/README.md

-# Paper Card
+# Card

-Vaadin 10 Java integration of https://github.com/PolymerElements/paper-card
+A Component that is similar to to https://github.com/PolymerElements/paper-card but was recreated due to several limitation of the webcomponent for Vaadin 10 Java.

 ## Development instructions